ravil-96/hobbit/README.md

 -   Used the GitHub project board to split up the required tasks
 -   Designed the basic layout of the webapge on Figma
 -   Set up the file structure and configured the docker containers and script files
+-   Initialised and seeded into the PostgreSQL database

 ## Wins & Challenges

 ### Wins

 -   Well designed webpage that is largely responsive on desktop, mobile and tablet devices
--   Users are able to register for an account and login
+-   Use of JWT web tokens allowing users to register for an account and login
 -   Password matching function which allows user to see if their password field matches with confirmed password field when registering for an account
 -   Core functionalities achieved: users able to specify any habit they want to track and choose the frequency, habits can be marked as completed, users can see their streak count
 -   Client deployed on Netlify and server on Heroku.
 In addition there is sucessful communication between client and server